 Blood stop powder

 To make a blood stop powder, process the dried yarrow leaves in a coffee grinder or blender until they form a fine powder.
-You can use the flower heads as well but I've found they don't grind up as fine.

 If the wound is bleeding profusely, the bleeding won't stop, or the wound is deep and may need stitches, seek medical help immediately.

-Fresh yarrow flowers are a pretty filler in a vase of assorted wildflowers, and naturally-dried flower heads are also quite attractive in the fall.
+Fresh yarrow flowers are a pretty filler in a vase of assorted wildflowers, and the naturally-dried flower heads are also quite attractive in the fall.

 Woolly Mullein